johnwangemory/playbook-ec2/README.md

 ## Description

-To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application plus the database of Postgresql and the web frontend of Nginx:
+To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS on the default AWS profile and with the default web application plus the database of Postgresql and the web frontend of Nginx:
 ```
 ansible-playbook -i hosts -e pem_file=~/.ssh/ylu.pem provision.yml
 ```